 Program Director: Dr. Tammy Gilligan

-The minimum admission requirements for the school psychology program include:
+The minimum admission requirements for the masters degree in school psychology program include:

 - Completion of a baccalaureate degree with a satisfactory grade point average.